rachelesmee/website/foss4gukonline2020/sessions.md

 # Working with big spatial data workflows (or, what would John Snow do?) (keynote)

-María Arias de Reyna Domínguez,	Red Hat
+María Arias de Reyna Domínguez,	Red Hat: 🐦 🔑 12:30

 _In situations where we have to handle big spatial data, I wonder: What would John Snow do?
 He would like us to use the proper FOSS4G tools._